 Health Risks of Stress

 Stress management techniques are so critical to our health and well-being because they help our bodies and minds adapt or deal with stress in ways that reduce the negative health risks associated with stress.
 When left untreated with any management strategy, stress can cause both short and long-term adverse consequences, ultimately preventing you from being the best version of yourself.
 According to the Mayo Clinic, these effects can range from physical symptoms such as chest pain, fatigue, and muscle tension, to mood effects such as lack of motivation, anxiety, and depression.
 In turn, these symptoms have the power to influence stress-induced behaviors such as drug use, social withdrawal, and even overeating.
+Therefore, it’s best to consult your doctor or a critical care nurse if you have a health condition.

 According to the National Institute of Mental Health, exposure to chronic stress and cortisol in the long-term can increase the likelihood of developing more severe physical conditions such as high blood sugar and diabetes.
 In the most severe of cases, extreme stress has influenced people to induce self-harm and even suicide.
 Oftentimes, the worse these conditions become, the more helpless they feel to the victim.
 However, there is no level of stress that cannot be reversed or return from – with the right management techniques and life alterations, anyone can employ a number of strategies that can help reduce stress-induced symptoms.